0xPolygonID/docs/docs/verifier/verification-library/request-api-guide.md

 :::info

-An example of the usage of this API can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/go/index.go#L47) (GO) and [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/js/index.js#L49) (JS).
+An example of the usage of this API can be found <ins>[here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/go/index.go#L47) (GO)</ins> and <ins>[here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/js/index.js#L49) (JS)</ins>.

 :::

 :::info

-Check out our [Query Language guide](./zk-query-language.md) to design any type of query request you can think of!
+Check out our [<ins>Query Language guide</ins>](./zk-query-language.md) to design any type of query request you can think of!

 :::

 :::info

-Check out the [Iden3Comm](/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/overview.md) section inside the Wallet SDK to learn more about how these requests are interpreted by the wallet in order to generate a zk proof.
+Check out the [<ins>Iden3Comm</ins>](/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/overview.md) section inside the Wallet SDK to learn more about how these requests are interpreted by the wallet in order to generate a zk proof.

 :::